actions-on-packages/.github/README.md

 ## How to get started with `Actions on packages`
 - Actions on packages requires that you copy `release.yml` workflow from this repository.
 This workflow is responsible for packaging the action contents  📦 while creating new releases and publish them to a container registry 🛳️.

   - you can further extend the workflow by additionally adding build, minify steps and much more.

+- Make sure the feature `Actions on packages` feature is enabled, to start experiencing the changes.

 - Install GH CLI extenstion for new release experience https://github.com/actions-on-packages/gh-action-release.
 This extension requires few additional metadata while creating new releases, below is the command FYI,